realaltffour/ayham.xyz/content/links/_index.md

 * <https://spyware.neocities.org> - A blog of spyware software.
 * <https://keunwoo.com> - Attempts to argue rebooting devices as principled, making this website worth the list.
+* <https://bhupesh.me> - A Go and Python developer.

 # Podcasts
 * <https://notrelated.xyz> - An interesting podcast.